chanokim/jules-sentence-ae/README.md

 Usage
 =====

-To run JSBD just run the self-executing JAR "jsbd-<version>.jar".
+To run JSBD just run the self-executing JAR "jsbd-&lt;version&gt;.jar".
 This will show the available modes.

 Documentation
 ==============